Last Updated on September 6, 2022

 For many first time home buyers, coming up with a down payment can be quite an undertaking.
 Down payment options range from 0 to 20% with a myriad of loan options available for every borrower.

 Putting down 20% ensures you don’t have to pay Private Mortgage Insurance (PMI), but if that’s not in the cards, not to worry— there’s likely a loan program that works for your desired down payment.

-Research first time home buyer programs for 2019
+Step 5: Research first time home buyer programs for 2022

 Good news for first time buyers— there’s a ton of programs and grants designed to help you afford your first home.
 Here’s a look at some of the more popular first time home buyer programs.